WRITING BRITAIN

 Our film took eight young people and asked them to write poetry.
 Many of the eight writers had performed and written songs previously, mostly within rap or grime genres.
 But within Writing Britain we asked the aspiring writers to go past what felt natural.
 To move beyond a genre of music that would instantaneously switch off a white middle class audience.
 One that would be instantly dismissed by local and national government alike.
 We asked them to write without a 4 4 beat.
 We asked them to write from the heart.

 It was easy to burn the city to the ground in the wave of discontentment and despondency each felt when asked to write about their city.
 But when asked why they’d defend Leeds from outside criticism we saw each leap up to defend the city.
-It’s that what we focused upon.
+That is what we focused on.
 Why each chose to live in the city.
 What, when you looked past the weeds that grew in every street in England, makes Leeds the city worth living in?

-Our 3 writers, Saph, Ma and Hassan write about their lives with eloquence that is bar beyond their age.
-Working with a screenwriter their pieces were further compiled to be prepared for screen.
-Each had their poem filmed as their own piece, three standalone films that present a cross section of Leeds young people.
+Our 3 writers, Saph, Ma and Hassan write about their lives with eloquence that is far beyond their age.
+Working with a screenwriter, their pieces were further compiled to be prepared for screen.
+Each had their poem filmed as their own piece, three standalone films that present a cross-section of Leeds young people.
 Each of these films has been showcased on BBC3 and screened at international film festivals worldwide.
-The films continue to be used as tools for discussions in schools, health workers and tackle young people issues.
+The films continue to be used as tools for discussions in schools, by health workers and to tackle young people’s issues.

 As we reached out to the people of Leeds we found support in every area of production with the creation of theses cinematic shorts.
 We have had over 20 companies and individuals support the production of these films giving their time for free or cost.
 We as a production team are overwhelmed by the support shown by the people in this great city purely for the love of making film.